-Mark VanAlstyne is in his third year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
+Mark VanAlstyne is in his fourth year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
 Prior to Carolina, he served 21 seasons at the helm of North Florida’s track and field program.

 During the 2014 cross country season, VanAlstyne coached the women’s cross country team to their first ACC Championship in 10 years.
 VanAsltyne also qualified both teams for the NCAA Cross Country Championship, a feat that had never been accomplished by Carolina before.
 The men ultimately placed 12th, their highest finish at the Championship since 1985 while the women finished 22nd.
 With the men’s team competing at the Championship, VanAlstyne guided the men to two consecutive championships, which hadn’t been done for nearly 40 years in North Carolina history.
 Under VanAlstyne’s guidance the team’s had eight All-ACC Honorees (Annie LeHardy, Lianne Farber,Karley Rempel, Caroline Alcorta, Lizzy Whelan, Ryan Walling, John Raneri, and Pat Schellberg) and eight All-Region Honorees (Annie LeHardy, Lianne Farber, Karley Rempel, Ryan Walling, John Raneri, Stephen Mulherin, Pat Schellberg, and Scott Morgan).